The Hodge--Poincar\'e polynomial of the moduli spaces of stable vector bundles over an algebraic curve

 \section{Cohomological formulae}

-In this section we study the equivariant Hodge--Poincar\'e series of the set of properly stable points of a complex projective variety $X$ equipped with a linear action of a complex reductive group $G$ and such that $X_{(0)}^{s}$ is nonempty and there are properly stable points in $X^{ss}$ that are not semistable.
+Using the previous stratifications introduced by Kirwan, in this section we study the equivariant Hodge--Poincar\'e series of the set of properly stable points of a complex projective variety $X$ equipped with a linear action of a complex reductive group $G$ and such that $X_{(0)}^{s}$ is nonempty and there are semistable points in $X^{ss}$ that are not properly stable.
 When $G$ is connected these formulae allow us to compute the Hodge--Poincar\'e series of the geometric quotient $X_{(0)}^{s}/G$.